Pancho/bitstamp/README.rst

 * TestSignature - This suite only tests whether the client class generates a correct signature
 * TestUnsignedCalls - This suite actually calls the API and tests whether the client receives the correct responses, but only resources that don't require signatures
 * TestSignedValidatedCalls - This suite will test the validations for the signed resource calls and will never arrive to the actual call, as all the tests expect exceptions
-* <del>TestWebSocketsLiveTrades - This suite will test the live_trades channel of the web sockets API (expect this to take some time)</del>
-* <del>TestWebSocketsOrderBook - This suite will test the order_book channel of the web sockets API</del>
-* <del>TestWebSocketsOrderBookDiff - This suite will test the diff_order_book channel of the web sockets API</del>